monostream/emporium-docs/getting-started/installation.md

 ```

 ::: tip Already have an Authentik instance?
-By default, the Emporium helm chart comes bundeled with an Authentik instance for identity management.
+By default, the Emporium Helm chart comes bundeled with an Authentik instance for identity management.

 If you want to connect to a different Authentik instance, you can disable the included instance by setting `authentik.enabled` to `false`.

-Then set the `identity.authentik.hostname` and `identity.authentik.token` variables.
+Then set the `identity.authentik.host` and `identity.authentik.token` variables.
 :::

 ## Verify Installation

-After the installation suceeds, helm will print out the URLs where your fresh Emporium instance will be accessible.
+After the installation suceeds, Helm will print out the URLs where your fresh Emporium instance will be accessible.

 ```text {3}
 ...